hashicorp/vault-client-dotnet/docs/Auth.md

             try
             {
-                // Duration in seconds, representing the lifetime of the SecretIDs that are generated against the role using 'role/<role_name>/secret-id' or 'role/<role_name>/custom-secret-id' endpoints. apiInstance.DeleteAuthApproleRoleRoleNameSecretIdTtl(roleName);
+                // Duration in seconds of the SecretID generated against the role. apiInstance.DeleteAuthApproleRoleRoleNameSecretIdTtl(roleName);
             }
             catch (ApiException  e)